devang-mehta/ciderseq2/README.md

 <H2>Config File</H2>

 see `examples/ciderseq_config.json` for an example.
-We recommend using `examples/ciderseq_config.json` for your analysis and
+We recommend using `examples/ciderseq_config.json` and editing the values for your analysis.

 <H4>Explanation of name/value pairs:</H4>
 * loglevel : "DEBUG", will write log information into output dir